itrocks-ts/decorator/README.md

 ```ts
 function decoratorOf<V, T extends object>(target: ObjectOrType<T>, property: KeyOf<T>, name: Symbol, undefinedValue?: V): V
 ```
-Retrieves the decorator value from a class property, returning a default value if none is set.
+Retrieves the decorator value from a class property, returning a default value if none is found.

 **Parameters:**
 - `target: ObjectOrType<T>` – The class or an instance of the class.
 - `property: KeyOf<T>` – The name of the class property to retrieve decorator value from.
-- `name: Symbol` – The decorator key to retrieve.
+- `name: Symbol` – The key of the decorator to retrieve.
-- `undefinedValue: V` – The value to return if no stored value is found for this decorator.
+- `undefinedValue: V` – A fallback value to return if no value is stored for this decorator.

+**Returns:**\
-**Returns:** The stored decorator value, or `undefinedValue`.
+The stored decorator value or the fallback value.

 **Example:**

-Defines a retrieval function for the `Display` decorator previously defined (see example above):
+Defines a retrieval function for the previously defined `Display` decorator (see example above):
 ```ts
 import { decoratorOf } from '@itrocks/decorator/property'